facebook/docusaurus/docs/api-site-config.md

 `markdownPlugins` - An array of plugins to be loaded by Remarkable, the markdown parser and renderer used by Docusaurus.
 The plugin will receive a reference to the Remarkable instance, allowing custom parsing and rendering rules to be defined.

+`ogImage` - url for an Open Graph image.
+This image will show up when your site is shared on Facebook, Twitter and any other websites/apps where the Open Graph protocol is supported.

 `organizationName` - GitHub username of the organization or user hosting this project.
 This is used by the publishing script to determine where your GitHub pages website will be hosted.

 `scripts` - Array of JavaScript sources to load.
 The script tag will be inserted in the HTML head.